 I created the piece in collaboration with Gréta Kristín Ómarsdóttir who is a theatre maker and a former student of mine from my time as a dean at the Iceland University of the Arts.
 Gréta comes from Hrísey and while working on the piece we lived in her childhood home.
 We collaborated with Hrísey Primary School and members of the local community in Hrísey.
-The work was produced by Akureyri Theatre Company, the biggest professional theatre outside Reykjavik, with the support of Eyþing sustainable strategy mission fund.
+The work was produced by Akureyri Theatre Company, the biggest professional theatre outside Reykjavik, with the support of Eybing sustainable strategy mission fund.

 The work was performed in the midst of the Covid-19 pandemic, and we had to adjust all our ideas to the restrictions that were in place at the time.
 The performance was originally a part of Akureyri Culture Week in August of 2020 which was partially cancelled due to the conditions.
 Despite that, we were lucky to be able to perform in a period between the second and third wave of the pandemic where things opened up for a short while.
 The performance was also a part of A!
-Performance Festival in October, an international performed in Icelandic and is translated here into English.
+Performance Festival in October, an international performance festival held annually in the municipality of Akureyri.
+The piece was performed in Icelandic and is translated here into English.